remarkjs/remark-lint/packages/remark-lint-definition-case/readme.md

 # remark-lint-definition-case

-Warn when definition labels are not lower-case.
+Warn when definition labels are not lowercase.

 ## Presets